PokemonGoF/PokemonGo-Bot/docs/installation.md

 Ensure you are in the PokemonGo-Bot main folder and run:

-`wget http://pgoapi.com/pgoencrypt.tar.gz && tar -xf pgoencrypt.tar.gz && cd pgoencrypt/src/ && make && mv libencrypt.so ../../encrypt.so`
+`wget http://pgoapi.com/pgoencrypt.tar.gz && tar -xf pgoencrypt.tar.gz && cd pgoencrypt/src/ && make && mv libencrypt.so ../../encrypt.so && cd ../..`

 ### Note on branch